There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have a large spruce tree that is infested with carpenter ants.
 They have tunneled into the tree at two places.
 Can the tree be saved and what steps should be taken to save the tree?

-- My Lemon Tree, which has been in the conservatory through last winter and is still there, has developed a sticky substance on the leaves that then drops on to the floor.
-Is this anything to worry about and how can it be treated?
+- My Lemon Tree, kept in the conservatory since last winter, has sticky substance on the leaves that drips onto the floor.
+Should I be concerned, and how can I treat this?

 - Can you treat powdery mildew on two young dogwoods?
 I have read that they can be sprayed and will need repeated treatments.